altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 She rubbed her eyes and ran as if she was fleeing.

 "Waahh!
-Regis cheated me~~!!"
+Regis cheated me~~!!"<br/>

-"Wait...!?"
+"Wait...!?"<br/>

 He couldn't deny that but the stares from his surroundings stung.
 What if weird rumors start to spread!?

 Just as Regis who was left alone and was wondering what to do, the work team leader came over.

-"Erm~ Mr. Strategist?"
+"Erm~ Mr. Strategist?"<br/>

 "Ugh...
-Are there any problems!?"
+Are there any problems!?"<br/>

-"No, just that the pieces of that rock, can you give it to me?"
+"No, just that the pieces of that rock, can you give it to me?"<br/>

 "Hah?
 The rock shattered by the princess?
-Why?"
+Why?"<br/>

 "To use as an amulet!
 For such a beautiful princess to crush iron ore with her bare hands is too amazing!
-It would definitely give blessings in shattering boulders!"
+It would definitely give blessings in shattering boulders!"<br/>

-"Ah, huh..."
+"Ah, huh..."<br/>

 A strange new religion was created, Regis thought with a headache.